Reedyuk/blue-falcon/README.md

 ### Kotlin MP

-Open the kotlin MP example directory in InteliJ and then run the targets.
+Open the kotlin MP example directory in InteliJ and then run the install targets.

 ### iOS